Four Big Questions in Wake of Comey’s Firing

 Will Flynn “flip” against the Trump Team?

 Comey’s dismissal came just as the investigation into Russia’s ties to Trump aides appeared to be gaining momentum.
-Federal prosecutors have issued grand jury subpoenas to associates of former national security advisor Michael Flynn, requesting business records, CNN reported on Tuesday.
-The subpoenas from the U.S. Attorney’s Office in Alexandria, Virginia, targeted associates who worked with Flynn on contracts after he was forced out as director of the Defense Intelligence Agency in 2014.
-(Flynn, fired this year as national security adviser after less than a month in the job for lying about his pre-inauguration contacts with Russian officials, also worked as an agent for the Turkish government during the campaign without registering as such with the Justice Department.)
+Federal prosecutors have issued grand jury subpoenas to associates of former National Security Advisor Michael Flynn, requesting business records, CNN reported on Tuesday.
+The subpoenas from the U.S. Attorney’s office in Alexandria, Virginia, targeted associates who worked with Flynn on contracts after he was forced out as director of the Defense Intelligence Agency in 2014.
+(Flynn, fired this year as national security advisor after less than a month in the job for lying about his pre-inauguration contacts with Russian officials, also worked as an agent for the Turkish government during the campaign without registering as such with the Justice Department.)

 Legal experts have speculated that Flynn, who faces potential prosecution if he is found to have lied to FBI investigators, could at some point “flip” and offer prosecutors damaging evidence against Trump’s team in a potential deal to lessen any prison sentence.
 Sally Yates, the former acting attorney general sacked by Trump earlier this year, told Congress Monday that she discussed possible charges against Flynn with the White House counsel.
 But it’s still unclear if Flynn will ultimately be charged.

-FP reporters Jenna McLaughlin and Robbie Gramer contributed to this article
+FP reporters Jenna McLaughlin and Robbie Gramer contributed to this article.

-Photo credit: Drew Angerer/Getty Images
+Photo credit: Drew Angerer/Getty Images.

+Correction, May 10, 2017: Mark Warner is the vice chairman of the Senate Intelligence Committee.
+A previous version of this article mistakenly called him John Warner, who is a former Republican senator from Virginia.